-Preparing for retirement means considering your vision for the future and setting aside funds to bring that dream to reality.
-For a comfortable retirement, you will need a solid plan that will carry you through your golden years, while allowing your savings to continue growing once you retire.
+Retirement planning means considering your vision for the future and setting aside funds to bring that dream to reality.
+For a comfortable retirement, you will need a solid plan to carry you through your golden years and provide the income you need in retirement.

 Social Security Resources

-The Social Security Administration states, “on average, retirement beneficiaries receive 40% of their pre-retirement income from Social Security”.
+Social Security typically replaces between 11% and 35% of preretirement income.
 The calculations for Social Security Benefits can be somewhat complex, but those who know how to estimate their benefits will have an advantage in developing an effective retirement plan.

 The Social Security Administration website is an invaluable resource for those who are working to develop their retirement plan.
-This site provides several calculators and other written content that can help you to estimate your Social Security benefits and help you determine the best time to retire.
+This site provides several calculators and other written content that can help you to estimate your Social Security benefits and determine an appropriate time to retire.

 Valuable Social Security Planning Resources: